lamya-01/4GearWithRatio18-1/README.md

   - Position (x, y): (12.093, 8.25)
   - Connected to Gear 3

+    Ratio between Gear1 and Gear2 is 72/12 = 6

 - Gear 3:
   - Number of teeth: 12
   - Pitch diameter: 2